-So you’ve heard by now that floatation therapy is a form of alternative therapy that can help you with everything from anxiety, natural pain relief, improved athletic performance, better skin, and even improve your work productivity.
+You’ve heard by now that floatation therapy or “floating” is an alternative therapy that can help you with anxiety, natural pain relief, improved athletic performance, and even improve your work productivity.
 While even just one session in a float tank can be incredibly beneficial, the results of floatation therapy can also be cumulative.

-While many of our clients feel great results from their first float, the first time can be a bit nerve wracking until you understand how the process works (for more on that, read this! [include link to this post]) With each subsequent session, you can appreciate the deeper effects of floatation therapy.
+While many of our clients feel great results from their first float, the first time can be a bit nerve wracking until you understand how the process of floating works.
+With each subsequent session, you can appreciate the deeper effects of floatation therapy.

 Whether you use floating as a way to relax, relieve pain, or to boost creativity, the results will deepen with regular use.